en_USEnglish

 Select the minimum Android version

-Next, you need to select the minimum Android version supported by your application.
-The minimum Android version is the lowest version of Android on which your application can run.
-It's advisable to select a relatively recent version of Android, preferably one that supports most of the features you want to use in your application.
-However, if you want your application to be compatible with a wider range of devices, you can choose an older version of Android.
+Next, you need to select the minimum Android version your app supports.
+The minimum Android version is the lowest version of Android your app can run on.
+It's recommended to select a relatively recent Android version, preferably one that supports most of the features you want to use in your app.
+However, if you want your app to be compatible with a wider range of devices, you can choose an older Android version.

-Once you've chosen the name, package and minimum Android version of your application, you can create your Android project using Android Studio.
+Once you've chosen your app's name, package, and minimum Android version, you can create your Android project using Android Studio.
 Android Studio will automatically generate the basic structure of your project, including the necessary configuration files and resources.

 Designing the user interface

-The user interface (UI) of your application is the part visible to users.
-It's important to create an attractive, user-friendly interface to deliver an optimal user experience.
-To design the user interface of your Android application, you can use XML to define the layout and add views and widgets.
+The user interface (UI) of your app is the part that users see.
+It's important to create an attractive and user-friendly user interface to provide an optimal user experience.
+To design your Android app's user interface, you can use XML to define the layout and add views and widgets.

 Using XML to define page layouts

 Android uses XML to define the layout of the user interface.
-You can create XML files to describe how views and widgets should be displayed on screen.
-You can specify the position, size and properties of views using specific XML tags.
+You can create XML files to describe how views and widgets should be displayed on the screen.
+You can specify the position, size, and properties of views using specific XML tags.

-To design your application's user interface, you can use the layout editor provided by Android Studio.
-This editor lets you drag and drop views and widgets onto the screen and modify their properties in a user-friendly interface.
+To design your app's user interface, you can use the layout editor provided by Android Studio.
+This editor allows you to drag and drop views and widgets onto the screen and edit their properties in a user-friendly interface.

 Adding views and widgets